sjeibmann/Particle-field/README.md

 # Particle Field

-Immersive ember-like particle field rendered on an HTML5 canvas.
+Ember-like particle field rendered on an HTML5 canvas.
 Particles drift with fluid behavior, glow with animated gradients, and react to pointer input (repel vs attract while pressed) to simulate a rock disturbing a stream.

 ## Features